vikin91/BibSpace/README.md

 #### v1.4 19.10.2015 ####

 * Mojolicious updated to 6.24
 * Talks introduced.
-Every entry is now described with entry_type.
+Every entry is now described with *entry_type*.
 Possible types are: paper, talk.
-* Filtering filed *type* has been removed.
+* Filtering filed *type* **has been removed**.
 The fields *entry_type* and *bibtex_type* should be used now.
 * Added field *month* and *sort_month* to DB.
 Normally sort_month = month.
 For now, *sort_month* cannot be set other as via setting *month* field in bibtex.
 This may change in the future.
 * Publications and talks are now sorted first by year, then by month.
-If month does not exist in Bibtex, month=0
+If month does not exist in Bibtex then month=0
-* Entries without field month are listed.
+* All entries without field month can be listed
-* Adding talks by assigning *Talk* tag is now **deprecated1**
+* Adding talks by assigning *Talk* tag is now **deprecated**
 * User management view added (admin only)
-* Automatic assignement of entry_type based on *talk* tag.
+* Automatic assignment of *entry_type* based on *talk* tag.
 This function can turn paper into talk, but not otherwise.
 * Automatic extraction of month field for all papers - based on *month* bibtex field.
 * Various bugfixes
 * **Known issues**